Viget's Pro-Bono Initiative

 “We are committed to creating a more equitable, diverse, and ultimately more successful company.
 While we’ve had an internal diversity and inclusion initiative for years and have made some progress, we must do more.
 We will be proactively anti-racist and more intentionally inclusive...”

-It can be challenging to determine metrics that truly represent progress when it comes to anti racism work.
+It can be challenging to determine metrics that truly represent progress when it comes to anti-racism work.
 However, as Viget is a goal-driven organization, we looked to one of the clearest indicators of priority: How we spend our time.
-So, as part of Viget’s Diversity, Equity, and Inclusion Commitment to Progress, Viget set out to provide 2,000 hours of pro bono services to Black-led nonprofit organizations working to combat structural racism in the U.S.
+So, as part of Viget’s commitment to Diversity, Equity, and Inclusion, Viget set out to provide 2,000 hours of pro bono services to Black-led nonprofit organizations working to combat structural racism in the U.S.

 As driven as Viget was about partnering with these organizations, there was a pretty big stumbling block – Viget had highly resourced connections with the digital community, but lacked any strong existing connections with the communities it wanted to partner with.
 With an attitude of growth and grace, Viget opened itself up to new ways of being in service of having meaningful and authentic impact.
 I, alongside Heather Burmester and Claire Atwell Eisinger, worked to design a revised pro bono initiative for Viget.